 An oral examination of the Thesis work is required.
 In accordance with the guidelines set by the School of Graduate Studies, an oral examination can only be done for a Thesis that has been passed by both external and internal examiners.

 Mode of Application

 - First of all, candidates must purchase an eVoucher by paying an application fee at the following banks: GCB, Ecobank or uniBank.

 - Upon payment of the application fee, candidates will receive an eVoucher containing an application number and PIN that will grant access to the online admissions portal.

 - Candidates should then proceed to online admissions website: https://apps.knust.edu.gh/admissions/ and begin the application process.

 - Once the process has been completed, candidates must print out 3 copies of the completed application form from the portal and submit them (by post) to the School of Graduate Studies along with all relevant documents (Photocopies of Certificates, Recommendation Letters, and (Transcript for those attending KNUST for the first time)) to the following address:

 Only candidates who successfully gain admission will be notified subsequently.

-NB: All International Applicants must apply online.
+All International Applicants must apply online.
 International applicants who are admitted will be required to pay an application fee of USD 200.00 before registration.